-Meanwhile, in a heavy pot, melt the butter over medium heat and cook the leeks with the herbes de Provence for 12 to 15 minutes, or until the leeks are soft and golden.
-Pour the sparkling wine in the pot and allow it to reduce until most of the liquid is evaporated.
-Pour the chicken or vegetable broth into the pot.
-Add the diced potatoes and simmer for 30 minutes or until the potatoes fall apart.
-Squeeze the roasted garlic into the soup.
+Meanwhile, in a heavy pot, melt butter over medium heat and cook leeks with herbes de Provence for 12 to 15 minutes, or until the leeks are soft and golden.
+Pour wine into the pot and reduce until most of the liquid is evaporated.
+Pour chicken or vegetable broth into the pot.
+Add diced potatoes and simmer for 30 minutes or until potatoes fall apart.
+Squeeze roasted garlic cloves into the soup.

-Puree the soup using an immersion blender, food processor or stand blender.
-Add the crème fraîche and simmer for a few minutes.
+Puree soup using an immersion blender, food processor or stand blender.
+Add crème fraîche and simmer for a few minutes.
 Season with salt and pepper.

 Serve with the Carrot-Horseradish Cream.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on January 15, 2011.